Ghanasham2004/Ghanasham2004/README.md

 ## 👨‍💻 Tech Enthusiast & Full-stack Developer

-- 🌐 Skilled in web technologies: HTML, CSS, JavaScript, and React.
+- 🌐 Skilled in web technologies and frameworks like React, Express, Node and more.
-- 💻 Proficient in multiple programming languages: Python, Java, PHP, VB.NET, and more.
+- 💻 Proficient in Java and Python programming languages.
 - 🎨 Love crafting responsive and visually appealing UIs.
 - ⚙️ Enjoy diving into backend logic to bring projects to life.